bcgov/CIT/ADDING_NEW_DATA.md

 # Adding new datasets

+[WIP SY]

-there are three main types of data: BC Data Catalogue API, CSV files, and SHP files.
+There are three main sources of data: BC Data Catalogue API, CSV files, and SHP files.

 - add an entry to `/web/data/data_sources.json`.
 - update data sources (`DataSource` model) in database: